blazingbbq/QAssistant/README.md

 # QAssistant

-QAssistant is a VSCode extension that that automatically creates test files and scaffolds test cases.
+QAssistant is a VSCode extension that automatically creates test files and scaffolds test cases.
 The flexible configurations allow support for multiple programming languages (see example configs below).

 ## Features